viyer27/nba_query_engine/README.md

 It wasn’t without its challenges.
 Handling ambiguous inputs required refining query parsing.
 Mismatched player names and inconsistent team IDs in the dataset meant I had to write custom cleaning scripts.
 CORS issues popped up during local development, and at one point, my backend was returning incorrect averages because of how I was pulling and grouping data.
 Each hurdle pushed me to dig deeper — testing SQL queries directly, normalizing the dataset, and setting up clear API contracts between the backend and frontend.

-In the end, the result is a fully offline, local-first NBA query engine that’s both fun to use and a strong foundation for adding more advanced analytics in the future.

 ---

 ## Data Sources